Home > Reviews > Juno Mattress Review

 Things to Consider

-Short trial period
+Short 120 night sleep trial

-Lack of innovative cooling properties
+Lack of innovative cooling gel properties

 Thin profile (8”)